 Creature Eyes Lollipops

 We know…we couldn’t stop laughing either.
-Careful with the little ones, as protective parents may be taken aback and unsure whether they’re safe to consume.
-They are, but save these for trick-or-treaters you know, or have them out for your phantasma-tastic party.
+Have these gross little goodies lined up on your mad scientist display for your phantasma-tastic party.
 Each contains sour liquid candy; they run 4 items for $10.
 Find them here.

 Halloween Fortune Cookies